Skip to content

 Corrected time = Metered time ^ p

 Where p is the reciprocity exponent specific to each film stock.
 A higher p value means more correction is needed.
-The exponent is determined experimentally by the film manufacturer.
+The exponent is determined experimentally and published by the film manufacturer.

 Frequently Asked Questions